cheminfo/analysis/README.md

 - If `other-analysis` is already published in the npm registry: `npm i -w test-analysis other-analysis`.
 - If `other-analysis` is not published yet, add the dependency manually, as `"other-analysis": "^0.0.0"`.

+### Add a dependency to a specific package

+Exemple: `npm i -w iv-analysis ensure-string`

 ## License

 [MIT](./LICENSE)